Srinjoy003/node-quiz-app/README.md

 ### Installation
 1. Clone this repository to your local machine:
-   Run Command: "git clone https://github.com/Srinjoy003/node-quiz-app.git"
+   Run Command: `git clone https://github.com/Srinjoy003/node-quiz-app.git`
 2. Navigate to the project directory:
 3. Install dependencies:
-  Run Command: "npm i"
+  Run Command: `npm i`

 ## Running the Application
 1. Start the server:
   Run Command: "node server.js"
-2. Open your web browser and navigate to `http://localhost:3000/quiz` to access the quiz.
+2. Open your web browser, copy the path of the quiz.html file and paste it in your web browser and navigate to access the quiz.

 ## Usage
 - Answer the quiz questions and submit your answers.